Click on the cute caterpillar with binoculars to go to

 Zebra Swallowtail - paw paw tree

-Giant Swallowtail - rue herb, prickly ash tree
+Giant Swallowtail - citrus tree, prickly ash tree

 Pipevine Swallowtail - Dutchman's pipevine